Membership means more!

 Making an impact

-From the Pacific Islands to Africa, the Toledo Zoo is making a difference to save and preserve species around the world.
+From the Pacific Islands to Africa, your Toledo Zoo is making a difference to save and preserve species around the world.

 Solomon Islands